CTRL Faculty Fellows Program

 Angela Dadak, Department of Literature

-Applicants will be required to submit a 500-word statement describing their interest and experience with the academic job market and graduate student mentorship, citing examples and activities that they would like to pursue as a GBFF Faculty Fellow.
+Application Process: Applicants are required to submit a 300- to 500-word statement describing their interest and experience with the academic job market and graduate student mentorship, citing examples and activities that they would like to pursue as a GBFF Faculty Fellow.

 AY 2023 – 2024